HeliumAce/personal-site/methods/design-maturity.md

 ## Design gardens

-Using the simple metaphor of planting and nurturing seeds in a garden, this method aims to give design teams clear prioritization for their non-project work - design ops, envisioning efforts, team health & well being, and more.
+Using the simple metaphor of planting and nurturing seeds in a garden, this method aims to give design teams clear prioritization for their non-project work - design ops, envisioning efforts, team health & wellbeing, and more.

 🔗 [View this method](https://www.notion.so/domake/04d15c108cc849d79e860fdea38e9c08?v=f1db42cd00f747e3b0b273037cf4028c&pvs=4)